AgenticRed: Evolving Agentic Systems for Red-Teaming

 About

 While recent automated red-teaming methods show promise for systematically exposing model vulnerabilities, most existing approaches rely on human-specified workflows.
 This dependence on manually designed workflows suffers from human biases and makes exploring the broader design space expensive.
 We introduce AgenticRed, an automated pipeline that leverages LLMs' in-context learning to iteratively design and refine red-teaming systems without human intervention.
-Rather than optimizing attacker policies within predefined structures, AgenticRed treats red-teaming as a system design problem.
-Inspired by methods like Meta Agent Search, we develop a novel procedure for evolving agentic systems using evolutionary selection, and apply it to the problem of automatic red-teaming.
-Red-teaming systems designed by AgenticRed consistently outperform state-of-the-art approaches, achieving 96% attack success rate (ASR) on Llama-2-7B (36% improvement) and 98% on Llama-3-8B on HarmBench.
-Our approach exhibits strong transferability to proprietary models, achieving 100% ASR on GPT-3.5-Turbo and GPT-4o, and 60% on Claude-Sonnet-3.5 (24% improvement).
-This work highlights automated system design as a powerful paradigm for AI safety evaluation that can keep pace with rapidly evolving models.
+Rather than optimizing attacker policies within predefined structures, AgenticRed treats red-teaming as a system design problem, and it autonomously evolves automated red-teaming systems using evolutionary selection and generational knowledge.
+Red-teaming systems designed by AgenticRed consistently outperform state-of-the-art approaches, achieving 96% attack success rate (ASR) on Llama-2-7B, 98% on Llama-3-8B and 100% on Qwen3-8B on HarmBench.
+Our approach generates robust, query-agnostic red-teaming systems that transfer strongly to the latest proprietary models, achieving an impressive 100% ASR on GPT-5.1, DeepSeek-R1 and DeepSeek V3.2.
+This work highlights evolutionary algorithms as a powerful approach to AI safety that can keep pace with rapidly evolving models.

 Related benchmarks